A Bay Ridge butcher has gotten the axe.

-“There was one like every couple blocks,” said Dillon, who has lived in the neighborhood his entire life.
+“There was one like every couple blocks,” said Dillon, who has lived in the neighborhood his whole life.
 “Mom-and-pops always suffer from bigger stores.”

 More chains are moving into the neighborhood — a Panera Bread opened Aug.
 4, and a Chipotle Restaurant is opening in the near future.